-The major contribution of the paper consists in the adoption of the recursive least squares algorithm in the context of local approximation.
+The major contribution of the paper consists in the adoption of the recursive least squares algorithm in the context of lazy learning.
 This is an appealing and efficient solution to the intrinsically incremental problem of identifying and validating a sequence of local linear models centered in the query point, each including a growing number of neighbors.
 It is worth noticing here that a leave-one-out cross-validation of each model considered does not involve any significant computational overload, since it is obtained though the PRESS statistic (Myers, 1990) which simply uses partial results returned by the recursive least squares algorithm.
+Schaal and Atkeson (1998) used already the recursive least squares algorithm for the incremental update of a set of local models.
+In the present paper, we use for the first time this algorithm in a query-by-query perspective as an effective way to explore the neighborhood of each query point.